Currently: Demucking in cell 13 (see map).

 Since 1987, the Orlando Wetlands Park has been in continuous operation, polishing approximately 5.11 billion gallons of reclaimed water annually.

-Once the reclaimed water enters the OEW, 1,200 acres of wetlands efficiently remove nitrogen and phosphorus from the flow.
-As the marshland plants grow, they sequester phosphorus and use it for biomass growth, thereby removing it from the water.
-When the plants die they fall into the water building up the bottom of the wetland cells.
-Buried in all of this organic biomass and debris is an accumulation of phosphorus which at some point will need to be removed.
+Once reclaimed water enters the Park, 1,200 acres of wetlands ecosystem naturally removes the nutrients of nitrogen and phosphorus from the water.
+As the wetland plants grow, they consume nutrients thereby removing them from the water.
+When the plants die, they fall into the water and decay into muck.

 Overtime the muck increasingly accumulates on the bottom of the wetlands.
 When the layer of muck becomes too thick, it slows the flow of water and causes nutrients to be released back into the water.
 At this point the muck needs to be removed.